On the action of relatively irreducible automorphisms on their train tracks: Introduction

 The organisation of the paper is as follows:

 \begin{itemize} \item Section~\ref{sec2} sets up terminology and recalls known results.
-While this is largely known to experts, we do have some minor proofs which appear to be new (Lemmas~\ref{arcstab} and \ref{Arc Stabiliser}). \item Section~\ref{sec3} is a fairly short section showing that the minimally displaced for $\phi$ is uniformly close to that for $\phi^{-1}$, using results from \cite{FM20} and \cite{FMxx}. \item Section~\ref{Conditions} is devoted to proving the equivalent conditions for co-compactness, and also contains a discussion of the topologies on our deformation spaces. \item Section~\ref{s5} is a short discussion on the North-South dynamics for primitive irreducible automorphisms.
-The material here is largely a verification of known results in this context. \item Section~\ref{s6} is the most technical section, generalising results from \cite{BFH-Laminations0} and \cite{DahLi}.
-The goal of this section is the final ``discreteness" Theorem~\ref{DiscretnessOfMinSet}.
+While this is largely known to experts, we do have some minor proofs which appear to be new (Lemmas~\ref{arcstab} and \ref{Arc Stabiliser}). \item Section~\ref{sec3} is a fairly short section showing that the minimally displaced for $\phi$ is uniformly close to that for $\phi^{-1}$, using results from \cite{FM20} and \cite{FM21}. \item Section~\ref{Conditions} is devoted to proving the equivalent conditions for co-compactness, and also contains a discussion of the topologies on our deformation spaces. \item Section~\ref{s5} is a short discussion on the North-South dynamics for primitive irreducible automorphisms.
+The material here is largely a verification, in this context, of results that are known in classical and/or less general cases. \item Section~\ref{s6} is the most technical section.
+The goal of this section is the final ``discreteness'' Theorem~\ref{DiscretnessOfMinSet}.
 The proofs of this section are not used anywhere else, just the final result. \item Section~\ref{s7} pulls everything together to prove co-compactness, first for the primitive irreducible case and then for the general irreducible case. \item Section~\ref{s8} is devoted to applications, showing in particular that centralisers in $\Out(F_3)$ are finitely generated. \end{itemize}

+\begin{ack} We are grateful to the referee for their careful and thorough feedback along with many very useful comments.
+The second and third authors were supported by Leverhulme Trust Grant RPG-2018-058 during the work of this paper.
+First author was partially founded by INdAM group GNSAGA, by ERC starting grant ``Definable Algebraic Topology'', and by the European Union - NextGenerationEU under the National Recovery and Resilience Plan (PNRR) - Mission 4 Education and research - Component 2 From research to business - Investment 1.1 Notice Prin 2022 - DD N. 104 del 2/2/2022, from title "Geometry and topolgy of manifolds", proposal code 2022NMPLT8 - CUP J53D23003820001. \end{ack}